aaronpk/Flickr-Archiver-Ruby/README.markdown

 3) Create a Flickr app: http://www.flickr.com/services/apps/create/

-4) Edit config.yml to include your Flickr consumer key and secret, and set the folder where you want to store the downloaded images
+4) Copy config.yml.template to config.yml.
+Edit it to include your Flickr consumer key and secret, and to set the folder where you want to store the downloaded images.
+This should be in the "public" directory if you want them served automatically by the application's web server.

 5) Install dependancies with Bundler: